crate/devrel-gtfs-transit/README.md

 Assuming that the Flask front end web application is running, you should now see vehicle movement details at `http://localhost:8000`.
 Clicking a vehicle should display a pop up with information about the trip that the vehicle is currently on: trip ID, next stops, time estimates etc.

+## Analyzing the Data

+Once the system's been running for a while, you might want to run some queries that analyze and aggregate data.
+We've provided some examples in the [`example_queries.md`](example_queries.md) file.

 ## Work in Progress Notes Below

 Getting GeoJSON from GTFS: